ccpink/3120-A1/readme.txt

 How to run the A1 program
-Use the command { ./A1 } to run the program
-If this doesn't work then run the command gcc main.c -o A1 to create a new instance of the program.
+gcc main.c -o A1 to create a new instance of the program. then within the folder use the command ./A1
-At which time a line that asks the user to input will show up that looks like this Please Enter Your Sentence:
+At which time the program will ask the user to input a sentence which looks like this:
-Then type your sentence and when you wish to submit it press enter.
+Please Enter Your Sentence:
+You should input a sentence using your keyboard.
+Pressing the Enter key to submit.
-Once you have submitted your sentence the program should output your sentences words on screen.
+Once you have submitted your sentence
-And created a Output.txt file that should contain the same content.
+The program should output your sentence as individual words on screen And created a Output.txt file that should contain the same content.